ErikHHJ/Semester-Project/README.md

 # Semester-Project: Community Science Museum.
 ![image](./images/SmallImg.png)

-This site is a submission to be graded as the last task for the first semester.
+This site is a submission which was to be graded as the last task for the first semester.
 Task provided images, opening hours, exhibits, and generally most of the content.
 This was out first graded assignment, so the quality is significantly lower.
 We had not yet started learning any javascript.

 ## Description
 -I was tasked with creating a website for a new science museum coming to my city, where the target audience was supposed to be families with teenagers or younger kids.